 The 267 rolled by David Codding is tied for the 5th-best game in league history!

-- Next up, on lanes 21&22, 1st-place All Belts Are Off will chill with 3rd-place New Balls, Old Rack (hcp 24).
+- Next up, on lanes 21&22, 1st-place All Belts Are Off will battle 3rd-place New Balls, Old Rack (hcp 24).
 The Belt might maintain their current strength as they and split the series with the Old Rack; while the Old Rack ought to hold steady as they keep the series tied.

-- Finally, on lanes 23&24, 7th-place Frickin' Ten Pins will roll against 5th-place I Can't Believe It's Not Gutter (hcp 81).
+- Finally, on lanes 23&24, 7th-place Frickin' Ten Pins will challenge 5th-place I Can't Believe It's Not Gutter (hcp 81).
 Frickin' Ten Pins are predicted to perform well and just barely miss sweeping the series; while Not Gutter is anticipated to raise their average even as they just barely avoid getting swept.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)